Classical Language and Texts: Greek II (CLA1202)

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

-The aim of the module is to prepare a student to read unadapted Greek texts.
+- The aim of the module is to prepare you to read unadapted Greek texts.

 ILO: Module-specific skills